 Some more materials that we print on not featured above are:

-In an environment where the average person in a city sees thousands of advertising messages each day, I’m a big fan of making print campaigns as memorable and unique as possible.
-There are endless possibilities when it comes to using different substrates, below are a few I’ve come across recently.
+In an environment where the average person in a city sees thousands of advertising messages each day, we’re a big fan of making print campaigns as memorable and unique as possible.
+There are endless possibilities when it comes to using different substrates, below are a few we’ve come across recently.

 Linoleum (lino) is something we’re all used to on our floors, and a material a lot of us have negative feelings towards.
 There’s a sense of needs must, and it does the job.
 It surely has no place in a beautiful display that has been thoughtfully planned and executed right?
 Well actually a high quality printer and a good creative team can quickly and cost-effectively transform the floor space they’re using from an area that is ignored, to an integral part of the design brief.